You’ve seen all the euphoria from people who passed the bar exam.

 Anyone can desire to pass the bar.
 Anyone can fixate on the goal and tell everyone they want it.
 It’s not gonna happen just because you said it.

-“I want to pass the bar exam” will require thousands of actions.
+Just know that “I want to pass the bar exam” is a heavy statement that requires commitment and thousands of actions in preparation.

 Being calm, collected, and confident on the bar exam is based on decisions and actions you make well ahead of time.
+This is also part of “preparation.”
 You could try to conjure up “confidence” at the last moment, but all bets are off when it’s game time and the cards are on the table.

 “Everyone has a plan until they get punched in the face.”

-Look, you probably won’t feel confident.
+Look, you probably won’t feel confident at any point.
 That’s normal.
 Expect that.
 Don’t get misled by the allure of being confident on the bar exam.
 That’s not the point.

 If you want someone to coddle you and give you cookies, visit your grandma.
 You want to be barred like those people?
 You want to know how exquisite that feeling is?

 Then perhaps you will find yourself feeling reasonably assured of your answers on the exam (and they’ll actually be right).
-The point here isn’t to feel nice.
+The point here isn’t to feel confident right now.
 The point is to pass the fucking bar.
+There’s your motivation right there.

-Whether you’re just getting started on preparing for the bar exam for the first time, or whether you’re retaking the exam once again, I want you to keep it up and not run out of steam over the next few months.
-But motivation is not sustainable by itself.
-There’s a long way to go.
+Whether you’re just getting started on preparing for the bar exam for the first time, or whether you’re retaking the exam once again, I want you to keep it up and not run out of steam during your bar preparation.

-So instead, use your fleeting motivation to create that determination, that momentum.
-Otherwise, you’ll email me in three weeks asking, “Are we there yet?”
+So instead, use your fleeting motivation to create momentum.
+Otherwise, you’ll email me asking, “Are we there yet?”

 Enjoy the process.